The Trans-Pecos & Llano Estacado

 The next day I went to the Trans-Pecos towns of Alpine, Marfa and especially Fort Davis.
 Not far from Fort Davis is the McDonald Observatory, which I’ve had a mind to visit for years.
 It was cloudy and misty and a little cold when I got there, but that doesn’t matter when you’re looking at impressive telescopes.
 In Fort Davis itself, I visited the Fort Davis National Historic Site.

-The next day, I drove north, through Midland-Odessa and Lubbock and finally to Amarillo, a shift in scenery from the dessert of the Trans-Pecos to the high plains of the Llano Estacado.
+The next day, I drove north, through Midland-Odessa and Lubbock and finally to Amarillo, a shift in scenery from the desert of the Trans-Pecos to the high plains of the Llano Estacado.
 Along the way I made a few stops: the Presidential Archives and Leadership Library in Midland and the Buddy Holly Center in Lubbock.

 While in Amarillo, a city I had not seen since a brief visit in 1979, I took the opportunity on Friday to see Palo Duro Canyon State Park, which is about 30 minutes outside of town.
 It’s a great unknown among natural areas in Texas and, for that matter, the United States.